tonibois/MARTA/README.md

-# MARTA (Myocite Automatic Retrieval and Tissue Analysis)
+# MARTA (Myocyte Automatic Retrieval and Tissue Analysis)

 A. Oliver et al (2020).
 Automatic quantification of cardiomyocyte dimensions and Connexin 43 lateralization in fluorescence images